 Revenues from licensing The Gold Gallery content database are recognized over the term of the licensing period.
 We offer one year, two year and lifetime licenses for The Gold Gallery content for a one-time, upfront payment.
 The Gold Gallery may be used only in conjunction with our IncrediMail email software.
 We have estimated the expected useful life of IncrediMail Premium to be three years because our historical data is that approximately 8% of purchasers are using IncrediMail Premium at the end of three years.
-Our estimation of the lifetime usage of The Gold Gallery was based on the similar characteristics of the usage patterns for IncrediMail Premium and The Gold Gallery: (i) The Gold Gallery is a feature that is added to the IncrediMail software and can not be used by itself, (ii) both Incredimail Premium and The Gold Gallery lifetime license are perpetual licenses, (iii) there is high correlation between the percentage of active users of IncrediMail Premium and The Gold Gallery lifetime license and 18 months from purchase, and (iv) the purchase price for The Gold Gallery lifetime license approximates three times the one year license for The Gold Gallery (with an appropriate discount).
+Our estimation of the lifetime usage of The Gold Gallery was based on the similar characteristics of the usage patterns for IncrediMail Premium and The Gold Gallery: (i) The Gold Gallery lifetime license are perpetual licenses, (iii) there is high correlation between the percentage of active users of IncrediMail Premium and The Gold Gallery lifetime license both within one year from purchase and 18 months from purchase, and (iv) the purchase price for The Gold Gallery lifetime license approximates three times the one year license for The Gold Gallery (with an appropriate discount).
 Therefore, we recognize revenue for The Gold Gallery lifetime license over three years.
 We continually track usage patterns, and as we gather more user information, we could revise this estimated useful life.
 If the useful life of The Gold Gallery is demonstrated to be shorter or longer than three years, we would recognize revenues earlier or later.